Ceelog/phpdoc-zh/src/set/mongodb.md

 <tr class="odd">
 <td>hint</td>
 <td><span class="type">string|array|object</span></td>
 <td><p>Index specification.
 Specify either the index name as a string or the index key pattern.
-If specified, then the query system will only consider plans using the hinted index.</p></td>
+If specified, then the query system will only consider plans using the hinted index.</p>
+<p>This option is available in MongoDB 4.2+ and will result in an exception at execution time if specified for an older server version.</p></td>
 <td></td>
 </tr>
 <tr class="even">